chefdommm/Fin-Tech-Assignment-1/README.md

 <mark>What has been the business impact of this company so far?</mark>

-Mogo Finance Technology Inc. has had great succes in their quest to help Canadains manage their finacial Goals.Since the introduction of the Mogo App they hace reached over 1.1 million people to create finacial stabliization and consolidation.
+Mogo Finance Technology Inc. has had great success in their quest to help Canadians manage their financial Goals.Since the introduction of the Mogo App they have reached over 1.1 million people to create Financial stabilization and consolidation.
 They have a year to to year member growth of 62%

 (https://www.bloomberg.com/press-releases/2021-01-14/mogo-now-helping-over-1-1-million-canadians-improve-their-financial-health)